Saakaarb/AE-NODE-StiffnessReduction/README.md

 Autoencoder Neural Ordinary Differential Equations (NODE) with stiffness reduction for surrogate modeling of stiff and irregular time series data.

-This repository is an open-source implementation of NeuralODE for irregularly sampled time series data with stiffness reduction techniques.
+This repository is a GPU-efficient open-source implementation of NeuralODE for irregularly sampled time series data with stiffness reduction techniques.
 Surrogate modeling of time series data that exhibits stiffness characteristics (for eg. multiple, order-of-magnitude different time scales) is an open and challenging problem.
 An example domain where this problem is very prevalent is combustion modeling, where reactions are governed by stiff Ordinary Differential equations.
 The cost of solving these stiff ODEs at every node in a large simulation is prohibitive.

 Recent works have leveraged machine learning to create models that reduce the cost of solving these differential equations.